Revenue Cycle Management Software

 - Gaps Between Actual Service Dates and the Dates Claims Were Filed

-When evaluating revenue cycle management, it’s crucial to consider the gap between date of service and the date billed.
-In many cases, filing dates are delayed due to coding errors, incorrect insurance information or other mistakes on the part of staff.
+When evaluating revenue cycle management, it’s crucial to consider the gap between the date of service and the date billed.
+In many cases, filing dates are delayed due to coding errors, incorrect insurance information, or other mistakes on the part of the staff.
 For example, using an outdated code generally results in a claim being denied automatically.
 This issue can cost the company money and time in the long run.

 - Percentage of Clean Claims

 A clean claim is one that was processed correctly by a health facility and reimbursed by the payer on the first submission.
 When assessing the effectiveness of a revenue cycle management system, it’s important to determine the percentage of clean claims while uncovering the causes of those that were unsuccessful.
 By monitoring trends, you can identify areas of weakness in the current system moving forward.